 - Resetting: Returning values to a predefined state and losing all changes

-Users could reproduce the content easily.
+Users might reproduce the content easily.

-- Removing a song from a playlist
+Removing a song from a playlist.

-- Removing an alarm setting
+Removing an alarm setting.

-- Removing a tag on a photo
+Removing a tag from a photo.

 Don't ask users to confirm deletion.